Peter is an inflatable hot tub enthusiast, reviewing and testing hot tubs since 2014.

 Aside from this usage, the swim spa can also be used similarly to how a Jacuzzi is used.
 The water jets provide a relaxing experience that can be shared with friends.

 Usually, the smallest swim spas measure 12 feet in length with a maximum capacity of 5 adults or 1 swimmer.
 Swim spas also come in different types and are categorized based on their swim current.

 Differences between spas for swimming and ordinary hot tubs

-The main difference between swim spas and hot tubs except the water jet is that a hot tub is used for cleaning the body and passive relaxation while a swim spa is used for fun, swimming and therefore more active relaxation.
-Essentially, swim spas combine the functions of a hot tub and a swimming pool through the use of water jets.
-This means that swim spas can only be used when there is a power source nearby.
+The main difference between swim spas and hot tubs except for the water jet is that a hot tub is used for relaxing the body (passive relaxation) while a swim spa can also be used for swimming and therefore more active relaxation.

 Types of Swim Spas Based on Swim Current

 Swim spas are categorized as spa type or propeller type based on swim current.
-Spa type swim spas are those that have water jets that shoot air and water through nozzles.
-They provide a steady current and are useful for family fun.
-They are also useful for people who use swimming as a hobby.
+Spa type swim spas are those that have water jets that shoot water through nozzles.
+They provide a steady current and are useful for swimming or just having fun with them.